Gluent Demo Series

 Gluent Demo Series: Offload

-Offloading data from the RDBMS to modern data storage processing platforms, such as Hadoop, is a well known function of Gluent Data Platform.
-But did you know that the Offload component can also perform change data capture (CDC) and incrementally update the data in Hadoop?
-Have a look!
+Offloading data from the RDBMS to modern data storage processing platforms is a well known function of Gluent Data Platform.
+But did you know that the Offload component can also perform change data capture (CDC) and incrementally update the data in the distributed backend?

-Gluent Data Platform can be used to implement a hybrid table, with a majority of the data stored and processed in Hadoop and the remaining data still in the relational database.
-We call this a 90/10 approach to offloading, but really any percentage of data can be moved to modern storage and data processing platforms to meet your enterprise data needs.
-Use the Gluent Offload Incremental Partition Append functionality to ensure the “cold”, least active data is synced to Hadoop.
-Here’s a quick video demonstration.
+Gluent Data Platform can be used to implement a hybrid table, with a majority of the data stored and processed in cloud-based SQL engines and the remaining data still in the relational database.
+We call this a 90/10 approach to offloading, but any percentage of data can be moved to modern storage and data processing platforms to meet your enterprise data needs.
+Use the Gluent Offload Incremental Partition Append functionality to ensure the “cold,” least active data is synced to the distributed backend.

 The Incremental Update functionality of Gluent Data Platform doesn’t require the insert, update, and delete transactions to occur against data that lives in the relational database.
-As you’ll see in this demo video, the data can be completely offloaded to Hadoop and dropped from the relational database and Gluent will still perform the incremental update!
+As you’ll see in this demo video, the data can be completely offloaded to the modern data platform of your choice and dropped from the relational database and Gluent will still perform the incremental update!